 The pervasiveness of ignorance concerning the interactions of our technology with its environment, natural and social, is a very new theme.
 "Scientific ignorance" is paradoxical in itself and directly contradictory to the image and sensibility of our inherited style of science and its associated technology.
-Coping with ignorance in the formation of policy for science, technology, and environment is an art that we have barely begun to recognize, let alone master.
-Yet ignorance dominates the sciences of the biosphere, the focus of our project.
+Coping with ignorance in the formation of policy for science, technology, and environment is an art which we have barely begun to recognize, let alone master.
+Yet ignorance dominates the sciences of the biosphere, the focus of our Project.

-The problems of applying science to policy purposes in general have been given a handy title, "usable knowledge."
-For those problems of the imminent future, we would do well to remind ourselves of their nature by using a title like "usable ignorance."
+The problems of applying science to policy purposes in general have been given a handy title, usable knowledge.
+For those problems of the imminent future, we would do well to remind ourselves of their nature by using a title like usable ignorance.
 Its paradoxical quality points up the distance we must travel from our inherited image of science as atomic facts, if we are to grapple successfully with these new problems.
 How we might begin to do so is the theme of my discussion here.

-Elements of a New Understanding
+Elements of a new understanding

-To some extent, the preceding conceptual analysis follows the path of the maturing understanding of many scientists of the present generation.
-First, as students, we mastered our standard facts; then, in research, we became aware of quality; as we became involved in the government of science, we recognized the necessity for choice; involvement in environmental problems brought us up against functions of devices and of systems, and the frequently confused and conflicting purposes expressed through politics.
+To some extent the preceding conceptual analysis follows the path of the maturing understanding of many scientists of the present generation.
+First, as students we mastered our standard facts; then in research we became aware of quality; as we became involved in the government of science we recognized the necessity for choice; involvement in environmental problems brought us up against functions of devices and of systems, and the frequently confused and conflicting purposes expressed through politics.
 Still, we could imagine that there was a hard core to the whole affair, in the sort of basic, incontestable facts that every schoolboy knows.
-Hence the intrusion of ignorance into our problem-situation did not immediately raise the specter of the severe incompetence of science in the face of the challenges-or threats-produced by the environmental consequences of the science-based technology on which our civilization rests sides.
-The public, through some political machinery, expresses a concern that some particular purposes are being frustrated or endangered, say through the lack of clean water.
-Administrators then devise or promote devices and systems, physical technology, or administrative agencies to perform particular functions whereby those purposes may once again be protected.
-For this they need information about the natural process involved in the problem, for which they turn to the scientists.
-The scientists provide the necessary facts (either from the literature, or produced by research to order) that either determine the appropriate solution, or at least set boundaries within which the normal processes of political bargaining can take place.
-In that way, the problem is solved or, at least, effectively resolved in political terms.
+Hence the intrusion of ignorance into our problem-situation did not immediately raise the specter of the severe incompetence of science in the face of the challenges - or threats -produced by the environmental consequences of the science-based technology on which our civilization rests.

-Science in the Policy Process
+Science in the policy process